wso2/docs-apk/en/docs/tutorials/grpc-api-management.md

 2. To regulate traffic according to infrastructure availability.
 3. To make an API or a resource available to a consumer at different levels of the service, usually for monetization purposes.

-To add rate limiting to a gRPC API, you can add a section similar to the following in the `apk-conf` file.
+To add rate limiting to a gRPC API, add the following section in the `apk-conf` file.

 ```bash
 rateLimit: